tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Encrypted Extensions

-When this message will be sent:

-> In all handshakes, the server MUST send the EncryptedExtensions message immediately after the ServerHello message.
+In all handshakes, the server MUST send the EncryptedExtensions message immediately after the ServerHello message.
 This is the first message that is encrypted under keys derived from handshake_traffic_secret.

-Meaning of this message:

-> The EncryptedExtensions message contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
+The EncryptedExtensions message contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
 The client